dfcastellanos/MEPLS/doc/tutorial/step5.md

 mepls::dynamics::KMC implements the method described in @cite DFCastellanos_CRP @cite Castellanos2019
  @cite Castellanos2018 @cite FernandezCastellanos2019.

-We consider an extra ingredient in the model of thermal deformation.
+We consider an extra ingredient in the model of thermal activation.
 As we saw in previous tutorials, after a thermally activated slip event occurs, other slip systems might become unstable.
 We consider that mechanically unstable slip systems become active much faster than the time necessary for a new thermal activation somewhere in the whole system (this approximation breaks down if the temperature is too high, specifically if the material approaches a point such as the glass transition in glasses).
-Therefore, before triggering a new thermal event with the KMC, we apply an athermal relaxation as in the AQS simulations by calling @ref mepls::dynamics::relaxation.
+Therefore, before triggering a new thermal event with the KMC, we apply an athermal relaxation as in the AQS simulations by calling @ref mepls::dynamics::relaxation().